Polish Center for Holocaust Research: Night Without End

-The director Barbara Engelking protested against a memorial of the righteous near the POLIN Museum of the History of Polish Jews in Warsaw.

 2019 Paris Conference

-In February 2019, the Center co-organized the New Polish School of Holocaust Scholarship in Paris.
+In February 2019, the centre co-organized the New Polish School of Holocaust Scholarship in Paris.
 The conference was disrupted by Polish nationalists.
 The Polish Institute of National Remembrance (IPN), which had made social media postings during the conference and sent a delegate, was criticized by French higher education minister Frédérique Vidal, who said the disturbances were "highly regrettable" and "anti-Semitic".
 Vidal further stated the disturbances organized by Gazeta Polska activists, appeared to have been condoned by the IPN whose representative did not condemn the disruption and which criticized the conference on social media that were further re-tweeted by the Embassy of Poland, Paris.
 Polish Minister of General and Higher Education Jarosław Gowin issued a statement saying that he could not identify in the transcripts provided any antisemitic attacks.

-The Fondation pour la Mémoire de la Shoah, Human rights ambassador François Croquette, and the International Holocaust Remembrance Alliance released statements against the disruption.
+The Fondation pour la Mémoire de la Shoah, Human rights ambassador François Croquette, and the International Holocaust Remembrance Alliance released statements critical of the disruption.